pydicom/pynetdicom/docs/index.rst

-`pydicom <https://github.com/pydicom/pydicom>`_, it allows the easy creation of DICOM Application Entities (AEs), which can then act as *Service Class Users* (SCUs) and *Service Class Providers* (SCPs) by associating with other AEs and providing or using one or more of the services available to the association.
+`pydicom <https://github.com/pydicom/pydicom>`_, it allows the easy creation of DICOM Application Entities (AEs), which can then act as *Service Class Users* (SCUs) and *Service Class Providers* (SCPs) by associating with other AEs and using or providing the services available to the association.

 Supported Service Classes